samliumay/DSAA-Complexity/README.md

 # CTAL - Complexity Testing and Learning
-## Explanation of Time Complexity:
+## Explanation of Time Complexity
-- How to calculate it
+- Explains how to calculate it
-- Examples with explanation about how to calculate the complexity.
+- Teaches with examples with explanation about how to calculate the complexity.

 # How to use/read and study?
 1- Enter the 'CTAL/src/main/java/Main.java'